ChrisCharo/DScapstone/report.md

 ### 2.1 Sentiment Analysis

 #### VADER
-Vader is a popular lexicon-based sentiment analysis tool created by C.J.
+VADER is a popular lexicon-based sentiment analysis tool created by C.J.
 Hutto and Eric Gilbert at the Georgia Institute of Technology.
 Developed in 2014, VADER was designed specifically as a sentiment analysis tool that excelled at analyzing social media or “micro-blog like text”.
 VADER maintains a massive library of common words and phrases and functions by assigning a valence and intensity level score to each word in a block of text and aggregating those scores to determine an overall sentiment into one of three classes: positive, neutral, or negative.VADER is particularly advantageous for sentiment analysis because it delivers strong accuracy without requiring training data and operates extremely quickly [(Hutto & Gilbert, 2014)](#ref16).

 #### finVADER
 FinVADER is an open-source adaptation of the original VADER model, developed by Petr Koráb in 2023.
 It extends VADER’s lexicon-based approach by incorporating financial domain-specific lexicons, such as SentiBignomics and Henry’s Finance Lexicon, enabling more accurate sentiment analysis on financial texts like earnings reports, news articles, and finance specific tweets.
 Like VADER, FinVADER assigns valence and intensity scores to words and aggregates them to determine overall sentiment.
 By integrating domain-specific vocabulary, FinVADER improves the model’s ability to detect subtle positive or negative cues that are unique to financial language, while retaining VADER’s advantages of speed and not requiring training data to operate [(Koráb, 2023)](#ref17).